nim-lang/Nim/doc/manual.rst

   gen(ri) # "ref T"

-Overloading based on 'var T' / 'out T'
+Overloading based on 'var T'
 --------------------------------------

 If the formal parameter ``f`` is of type ``var T``